-This August, SDNCentral is publishing a series (view the first and second articles here) on Cisco ACI as it gains momentum.
-Check back weekly for more on Cisco ACI, and be sure to check out SDNCentral’s Cisco Data Center Channel for the latest on Cisco ACI, OpFlex, and a whole lot more.
+This August, SDxCentral is publishing a series (view the first and second articles here) on Cisco ACI as it gains momentum.
+Check back weekly for more on Cisco ACI, and be sure to check out SDxCentral’s Cisco Data Center Channel for the latest on Cisco ACI, OpFlex, and a whole lot more.

 With Cisco’s Application Centric Infrastructure (ACI) now shipping in full form, IT departments can begin using the platform to migrate networks toward a more application-centric, policy-oriented environment.
 Cisco says ACI not only allows IT to embrace the design principles and benefits of SDN — it also goes beyond that to address top priorities for CIOs themselves.

 In the video below, Cisco Distinguished Engineer Sidney Morgan talks about how Cisco ACI addresses the top three concerns facing most CIOs: